janicem66/147-republican-traitors/README.md

 ## Goal

 To make sure these traitors lose their positions in Congress.

-1. Contact them - make your voice be heard
+1. Contact the traitors - make your voice be heard
-2. Contact contributors - drain their campaign cash
+2. Contact contributors - make them pledge to not fund these traitors
 3. Get ready for their upcoming elections
 4. Help find more ways to get them out of Congress

 We do not support any use of violence or threats of violence in this campaign.
+We support both Democrat and Republican challengers.

 ## To Dos

 - [ ] build script that converts csv files to md files
 - [ ] get photos of the traitors
 - [ ] add traitors social and contact information to 147_traitors.csv
+- [ ] add twitter handles to Contributor Top 100 List
+- [ ] build twitter post for all traitors and their top contributors
+- [ ] build a new csv dataset for contributors information - twitter, facebook, email, phone
 - [x] summarize the contributors (147_contributors.csv) into a top list md file

 ## Top 100 Contributors to the Traitors